-Zoon's balanitis may last for several years, and flares intermittently.
-Sometimes it can be improved with altered washing habits and the use of treatments below.
+Zoon balanitis may last for several years, and can flare intermittently.
+Sometimes it can be improved with altered washing habits and the use of treatments described below.

-Zoon's balanitis can be cured by circumcision, a surgical procedure to remove the foreskin.
+Zoon balanitis may be cured by circumcision, a surgical procedure to remove the foreskin.